Check out our exciting list of events for 2018!

-The Vancouver Police Museum takes you on a thrilling journey through the city's history of policing, crime, justice and "wild west" foundations, all the way to its modern-day gang enforcement and community programme initiatives.
-Visitors can expect to spend at least an hour exploring the galleries on the building’s top floor which include our popular True Crimes and Turf Wars exhibits, in addition to our weapons showcase, interactive crime scene investigation exhibits, the former city morgue and autopsy suite, and an astonishing array of historic artefacts unavailable anywhere else in the world.
+The Vancouver Police Museum is one of Vancouver's best museums!
+Join us on a thrilling journey through the city's history of policing, crime and justice, all the way to its modern-day enforcement and community initiatives.
+Enter our authentic heritage building and explore the many galleries on the top floor, which include our popular True Crimes exhibit, and our newest addition, Never Forgotten.
+All around you'll find captivating artefacts and displays to see, including our weapons showcase, interactive crime scene investigation exhibits, the former city morgue and autopsy suite, and historic artefacts unavailable anywhere else in the world.
 When you're done, swing by the gift shop and find unique police and crime-related souvenirs to remember your visit.
 Bring your camera too!
 There are amazing photo opportunities at in every room.

 What our Visitors say